Tuesday, 18 April 2017

 ORA-00904: "I"."UNUSABLEBEGINNING#": invalid identifier

-In a random scenario, I encountered an error (ORA-00704) which took me a while to understand why actually it happened.
+On a random scenario, I encountered an error (ORA-00704) which took me a while to understand why actually it happened.
 Although it wasn't supposed to come in the first place but it did.
 So I'll explain here why it happened and how to avoid the same.

-So if you are familiar with the Cold Backup Method, I had already created the pfile and backed up control file as trace.
+So if you are familiar with the Cold Backup Method, I had already created the PFILE and backed up control file as trace.
 The Oracle Service was also created for the new environment using ORADIM utility.

 Now below are some steps from the same process and at the end, I faced this error.